How to Define and Improve Employee Engagement

 Identify training capacity.
 It’s easier for candidates to align with the organization when the organization is also able to make adjustments.
 For each job description, identify which skills are needed from day one and which skills can be learned or refined on the job.

 Develop a compensation plan (and stick to it).
-Talent is in short supply, but making comp exceptions to get someone in the door is a bad idea.
+Even if talent is in short supply, making comp exceptions to get someone in the door is a bad idea.
 According to a study from compensation research firm PayScale, how your employees perceive your compensation plan has five times the impact on engagement as the actual compensation numbers.
 Cutting a new hire a sweet deal may leave current employees asking why they didn’t start at such a high salary, and leaving the new hire no room for a raise may cause doubt about your company’s capacity for development.

 Hiring with long-term employee engagement in mind can help new hires stick with you for the long haul.
 Look for candidates who align well with your organization’s values, who can appreciate the compensation you offer for your work, and who have room to develop with your organization.

-Employee Engagement through Onboarding
+How to Improve Employee Engagement Through Onboarding

 Have you ever forgotten to run an errand while driving home from work because your brain is on autopilot?
-Sometimes our normal routines are ingrained so deeply, they almost disappear.
+Sometimes, our normal routines are ingrained so deeply they almost disappear.
 This feature of how the human brain forms habits can be one of the biggest challenges to keeping new employees engaged during the onboarding process.

-New hires are just learning to navigate the twists and turns that more experienced employees take for granted, and may need help with tasks that you barely think about anymore.
+New hires are just learning to navigate the twists and turns that more experienced employees take for granted and may need help with tasks that you barely think about anymore.
 Understanding their perspective is the first step toward providing an onboarding experience that keeps them engaged.

 The Jobvite survey referenced previously went into more detail about why 33 percent of new hires quit their jobs in the first 90 days.
 43 percent of those employees who quit reported that the day-to-day role described during the hiring process wasn’t what they experienced when they started work.